henrysdev/henrysdev_blog/_unpublished_posts/2021-03-03-why-i-chose-elixir-for-my-multiplayer-game.md

 categories: posts
 ---

-Have you ever had the luxury of putting on a pair of warm sockets fresh from the dryer?
+# TODO SOMETHING WITH?
+Have you ever had the experience of putting on a pair of warm sockets fresh from the dryer?

 Most developers are familiar with the phrase "picking the right tool(s) for the job" when it comes to choosing a good technology stack for their use case.
 While I don't believe there is a single "right" set of technologies for a given use case, my experience using Elixir to build a browser-based multiplayer game backend has playfully challenged this judgement against speaking in absolutes.

 I will be covering several key reasons why I chose Elixir as the backbone for my multiplayer game and why it has served the project very well thus far.